 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
-As of January 1, 2017, we had approximately 1.6 million square feet, or 13% of our consolidated portfolio at that time, coming up for renewal during 2017.
-During the first three months of 2017, we renewed approximately 730,000 square feet of this space at a 12% increase in the average base rental rate compared to the expiring rate.
-We also re-tenanted approximately 284,000 square feet at a 1% decrease in the average base rental rate.
+As of January 1, 2017, excluding the Westbrook outlet center, which was sold in the second quarter of 2017, we had approximately 1.5 million square feet, or 12% of our consolidated portfolio at that time, coming up for renewal during 2017.
+During the first six months of 2017, we renewed approximately 1.0 million square feet of this space at a 10% increase in the average base rental rate compared to the expiring rate.
+We also re-tenanted approximately 336,000 square feet at a 2% increase in the average base rental rate.
 In addition, we continue to attract and retain additional tenants.
 However, there can be no assurance that we can achieve similar base rental rates.
 In addition, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms, the loss in rent could have a material adverse effect on our results of operations.

 Our outlet centers typically include well-known, national, brand name companies.
 By maintaining a broad base of well-known tenants and a geographically diverse portfolio of properties located across the United States, we believe we reduce our operating and leasing risks.
 No one tenant (including affiliates) accounts for more than 8% of our square feet or 7% of our combined base and percentage rental revenues.
 Accordingly, although we can give no assurance, we do not expect any material adverse impact on our results of operations and financial condition as a result of leases to be renewed or stores to be re-leased.
-Occupancy at our consolidated centers was 96% and 97% as of March 31, 2017 and 2016, respectively.
+Occupancy at our consolidated centers was 96% and 97% as of June 30, 2017 and 2016, respectively.